Web Crawling Webinar for Tech Teams

 Great!
 You now know the basics of proxies in Python with Requests!
 Let's see them in action in some more advanced scenarios.

-Use a Rotating Proxy With Python Requests
+Rotating Proxies in Python Requests

 Let's implement a simple proxy rotator using free proxies.
-We'll start by importing the necessary libraries: requests for making HTTP requests and random for selecting proxies randomly.

 program.py